cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_simple_storage/src/lib.cairo:write_owner}}
 ```

-When working compound types, instead of calling `read` and `write` on the struct variable itself, which would perform a storage operation for each member, you can call `read` and `write` on specific members of the struct.
+When working with compound types, instead of calling `read` and `write` on the struct variable itself, which would perform a storage operation for each member, you can call `read` and `write` on specific members of the struct.
 This allows you to access and modify the values of the struct members directly, minimizing the amount of storage operations performed.
 In the following example, the `owner` variable is of type `Person`.
-Thus, it has one attribute called `name`, on which we can call the `read` and `write` functions to access and modify the value of the `name` attribute.
+Thus, it has one attribute called `name`, on which we can call the `read` and `write` functions to access and modify its value.

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_simple_storage/src/lib.cairo:read_owner_name}}